Type IIA String Theory and tmf with Level Structure: The String tangential structure

 As a lead up to the \stringh definitions we start off with several equivalent ways to define \spinc structures. \begin{description} \item[Trivialization of a class] A \spinc structure on an oriented vector bundle $V\to X$ is a trivialization of $\square_\Z(w_2(V))$, where $\square_\Z\colon H^2(X;\Z/2)\to H^3(X;\Z)$ is the Bockstein. \item[Lift of a class] A \spinc structure on $V$ is a class $c_1\in H^2(X;\Z)$ and an identification of $c_1\bmod 2 = w_2(V)$. \item[Twisted spin structure] A \spinc structure on $V$ is data of a complex line bundle $L$ and a spin structure on $V\oplus L$. $L$ is called the \term{determinant line bundle} of the \spinc structure. \item[Structure group] A \spinc structure on $V$, where $V$ has rank $n$, is a lift of the principal $\SO_n$-bundle of frames $\mathcal B_\SO(V)\to X$ of $V$ to a principal \spinc bundle $\mathcal B_{\Spin^c}(V)\to X$, i.e.\ a $G$-structure for $G = \Spin^c_n$ with its usual map to $\O_n$. \end{description} We will give \stringh analogues of each of the first three definitions: trivializing a class in \cref{triv_stringh_defn}, lifting a class in \cref{lift_stringh_defn}, and in terms of a twisted string structure in \cref{ancillary}.
+We will also give a fourth definition, which does not have a direct analogue for \spinc structures, in \cref{4th_defn}.
 These definitions are equivalent, which we prove in \cref{defns_are_equiv}. \begin{defn} For $n\ge 5$, $\Spin_n$ is a compact, simple, simply connected Lie group, so there is a canonical\footnote{As $\Aut(\Z)\cong\set{\pm 1}$, we need to disambiguate $1$ and $-1$.
 We choose the isomorphism $H^4(B\Spin_n;\Z)\to \Z$ to be the one such that the induced isomorphism $H^4(B\Spin_n;\R)\to\R$ sends the Chern-Weil class of the Killing form to a positive number.} isomorphism $\varphi\colon H^4(B\Spin_n;\Z)\overset\cong\to\Z$.
 We will let $\lambda\coloneqq\varphi^{-1}(1)$. \end{defn}